Economic history of the Russian Federation: Transition to market economy

 Critical elements such as privatization of state enterprises and extensive foreign investment were rushed into place in the first few years of the post-Soviet period.
 But other fundamental parts of the economic infrastructure, such as commercial banking and authoritative, comprehensive commercial laws, were absent or only partly in place by 1996.
 Although by the mid-1990s a return to Soviet-era central planning seemed unlikely, the configuration of the post-transition economy remained unpredictable.

+On November 7, 1990, an open letter to Mikhail Gorbachev was published and signed by a rank of thirty Western sources, most of whom were academics.
+The contents of the letter made the argument to the Soviet head of state that while moving the Economy of the Soviet Union away from a centrally planned system towards a free market mixed economy was a step forward, they warned the leader against following through with what the West had done following the end of feudalism; privatising the land itself, instead opting towards a Georgist system of common ownership and the collection of public revenue through land value taxation.
+Nobel prize-winners Franco Modigliani, James Tobin, Robert Solow and William Vickrey were among the letter's signees.
+Today, Russia imposes a degree of land-value taxation.
+British economist Fred Harrison worked closely with Russia's State Duma in regards to tax reform during the 1990s.
+However, land value taxation in these countries is not nearly as high as the letter recommended.

 Monetary and fiscal policies

 In January 1992, the government clamped down on money and credit creation at the same time that it lifted price controls.
 However, beginning in February, the Central Bank, headed by Viktor Gerashchenko, loosened the reins on the money supply.
 In the second and third quarters of 1992, the money supply had increased at especially sharp rates of 34% and 30%, respectively.
 By the end of 1992, the Russian money supply had increased by eighteen times.
 This led directly to high inflation and to a deterioration in the exchange rate of the ruble.

 The sharp increase in the money supply was influenced by large foreign currency deposits that state-run enterprises and individuals had built up, and by the depreciation of the ruble.
 Enterprises drew on these deposits to pay wages and other expenses after the Government had tightened restrictions on monetary emissions.
 Commercial banks monetized enterprise debts by drawing down accounts in foreign banks and drawing on privileged access to accounts in the Central Bank.